Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 4. Be Kind

-The third fruit of the Spirit in this list is kindness.
+Kindness is also a fruit of the Spirit.
 God shows us kindness, and He wants us to be kind to others.
 When we show kindness, we imitate God's love, compassion, grace, and mercy.

 God Wants to Be in a Relationship With You

 Having a relationship with God is the most important relationship a person could ever have.
-God was in a relationship with a lot of biblical people, such as Abraham, Moses, David, and Samuel.
+God was in a relationship with a lot of biblical people, such as Abraham, Moses, Samuel, and David.
 God wants an intimate relationship with all of His people.
 If there is not a solid relationship with God, there will never be a solid relationship with people.